-Method: Heat the olive oil in a heavy soup pot over medium-low heat and add the garlic, cumin and curry paste; stir for one minute.
-Add the pumpkin, fire roasted tomatoes with green chilies, roasted corn, and salsa.
+Method Spicy Pumpkin Bisque: Heat the olive oil in a heavy soup pot over medium-low heat and add the garlic, cumin and curry paste; stir for one minute.
+Add the pumpkin, fire-roasted tomatoes with green chillies, roasted corn, and salsa.
 Stir to combine.

-Add more spice if you want spicier soup; add more agave and/or coconut milk if you prefer less spicy flavor.
+Add more spice if you want spicier soup; add more agave and/or coconut milk if you prefer a less spicy flavour.

 Serve with organic blue corn tortilla chips or chips of your choice.